-EM7180 Sensor Hub coupled with the LSM6DSM + LIS2MDL IMUs provides < 2 degree heading accuracy!Designed by Pesky Products, Ships from United States of America
+EM7180 Sensor Hub coupled with the LSM6DSM + LIS2MDL IMUs provides < 2 degree heading accuracy!Designed by Pesky Products in United States of America

 What are the heading accuracy limits using MEMs motion sensors?
 Find out here.